Grape20/HUAWEIAI_ctr/README.md

 # HUAWEIAI_ctr
 Utilize XgBoost to train a ctr predicting model on data of advertising domain.
-Codes are in Source Code direc. and cross validation result in cv_result, data in 2022_3_data.
+Codes are in Source Code direc. and cross validation result in cv_result.